skule/skule.ca/academics/petitions.md

 - If you are requesting an extension or change in quiz/test date, how may your the new deadline/date conflict **with future commitments** both those that are academic and non-academic in nature
 - **Can you provide proper documentation?** Note that you are granted one “free” TWP per semester where you do not need to submit documentation so long as the assessment is worth less than 15% and/or your request is for no longer than three days in a row.

-### **2. Final Exam Petitions (FEP)**
+### 2. Final Exam Petitions (FEP)

 This type of petition can be used to get accommodations for **final examinations**, as the name suggests.

 **When to Apply:**
 - It is highly recommended to apply as soon as possible.
 If possible this should be before the time that the exam is scheduled.
 The UAC, which makes decisions on petitions, does take the timelines of the petitio into account sometimes.
+F
 - If applying before the deadline is not possible, you can file a petition up to **seven days after your last final exam**.
 - You also have the right to apply for a petition if you have written an exam under duress.
 This means that you wrote the exam in unpreventable circumstances that significantly negatively impacted your performance.
 An example of this would be writing an exam while so ill that you were unable to sit the entire duration of the exam.